hkust-zhiyao/RTL-Coder/README.md

-# RTL-Coder: Outperforming GPT-3.5 in RTL Code Generation with Our Fully Open-Source Dataset and Lightweight Solution
-Shang Liu, Wenji Fang, Yao Lu, Qijun Zhang, Hongce Zhang, and Zhiyao Xie, "RTL-Coder: Outperforming GPT-3.5 in RTL Code Generation with Our Fully Open-Source Dataset and Lightweight Solution"[[paper]](https://arxiv.org/abs/2312.08617)
+# RTL-Coder

 _**Note**: This repo is under construction.
 The training scripts and data generation flow are coming soon.
 We are also still actively further improving and validating RTLCoder.
 This is version V1.0.
-If you are interested, please kindly monitor our latest update on Arxiv and Github repo in the near future._
+If you are interested, please kindly monitor our latest update on Github repo in the near future._

 TABLE 1 summarizes existing works in LLM-based design RTL generation.